 In November 2017, the Company entered into a lease agreement for its current corporate headquarters for approximately 28,731 square feet of office and laboratory space in Cambridge, Massachusetts, commencing December 2017.
 The Company began recognizing rent expense associated with this lease during December 2017.
 The Company began to occupy and use the leased space for its intended purpose in June 2018.
 The lease ends on June 30, 2028.
 The Company has the option to extend the term of the lease for an additional five-year period, at the market rate, by giving the landlord written notice of its election to exercise the extension at least nine months prior to the original expiration of the lease term.
 The lease has a total commitment of \$25.1 million over the ten year term, and includes escalating rent payments.
 The lease provides the Company with an allowance for normal leasehold improvements of \$5.0 million.
 The Company accounts for leasehold improvement incentives as a reduction to rent expense ratably over the lease term.
 The balance from the leasehold improvement incentives is classified as a deferred lease incentive on the balance sheet.
 As of December 31, 2017, the Company had not incurred leasehold improvement costs that are subject to reimbursement by the landlord, and therefore no lease incentive obligation was recorded on the balance sheet.
 The lease agreement requires the Company to either pay a security deposit or maintain a letter of credit of \$1.1 million.
-The Company obtained a letter of credit for this lease in April 2018 and has recorded the cash held to secure the letter of credit as restricted cash on the consolidated balance sheet as of December 31, 2017 and 2018 was approximately \$0.2 million and \$1.9 million, respectively.
+The Company obtained a letter of credit for this lease in April 2018 and has recorded the cash held to secure the letter of credit as restricted cash on the consolidated balance sheet as of December 31, 2018.
+The Company records rent expense for this lease on a straight-line basis.
+Rent expense associated with this lease for the years ended December 31, 2017 and 2018 was approximately \$0.2 million and \$1.9 million, respectively.